-- (a) Have a Data Universal Numbering System (DUNS) number and a Taxpayer Identification Number (TIN); - (b) Register both your DUNS number and TIN with the Central Contractor Registry (CCR)-and, after July 24, 2012, with the System for Award Management (SAM), the Government's primary registrant database; - (c) Provide your DUNS number and TIN on your application; and - (d) Maintain an active CCR or SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.
+- a.
+Have a Data Universal Numbering System (DUNS) number and a Taxpayer Identification Number (TIN); - Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)), the Government's primary registrant database; - c.
+Provide your DUNS number and TIN on your application; and d.
+Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.

 You can obtain a DUNS number from Dun and Bradstreet.
-A DUNS number can be created within one business day.
+A DUNS number can be created within one to two business days.